Every class in D&D has an ability that just defines it and, for the Druid, that ability is Wild Shape.

 Today we’re rolling up our sleeves and getting in touch with our inner animal as we dive into The Guide to Wild Shape for Druids in D&D 5e!

-The Druid gets their signature Wild Shape ability at 2nd level.
+The Druid gets their signature Wild Shape feature at 2nd level.

 Because there are so many beasts to choose from, it is highly recommended that you pick up a copy of the Monster Manual when playing a Druid.
 You will find the stat blocks for most beasts in the game starting on page 317.